any-docs/css/content/reference/at-rules/@media/monochrome/index.md

 ## Syntax

-The `monochrome` feature is specified as an {{cssxref("&lt;integer&gt;")}} representing the number of bits per pixel in the monochrome frame buffer.
+The `monochrome` feature is specified as an `&lt;integer&gt;` representing the number of bits per pixel in the monochrome frame buffer.
 If the device is not a monochrome device, the value is zero.
 It is a range feature, meaning that you can also use the prefixed **`min-monochrome`** and **`max-monochrome`** variants to query minimum and maximum values, respectively.

 ## Examples